codatta/jekyll_blog/_posts/2025-11-28-ERC-8004 & Codatta: Three Paths Toward the Knowledge Layer.markdown

 author: Jason C
 status: opinion
 tags: [Web3, AI, ERC-8004]
-excerpt: "- I’ve sketched **three potential ways** they could connect—ranging from deep to loose integration.
-For simplicity, let’s call them: Resconstruction, Fusion, Upstream & Downstream"
+excerpt: "I’ve sketched three potential ways they could connect—ranging from deep to loose integration.
+For simplicity, let’s call them: Resconstruction, Fusion, Upstream & Downstream."
 ---

 In a previous article, I did a full deep dive into the `ERC-8004` — its vision, its purpose, and how it works under the hood.